podfuse676-jpg/foodiefrenzy/DEPLOYMENT_GUIDE.md

 1. A Render account (https://render.com/)
 2. A GitHub account with the repository connected to Render
 3. Your Cloudinary account credentials
+4. Your Stripe account credentials (for payment processing)

 ## Deploying to Render